Purdue vs. Tennessee College Basketball Predictions & Picks - November 21

 Purdue vs. Tennessee Predictions & Picks: Spread, Total - November 21

-Tuesday's contest between the Purdue Boilermakers (4-0) and the Tennessee Volunteers (4-0) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 75-65 based on our computer prediction, with a favored Purdue squad taking home the win.
-Tipoff is at 8:00 PM ET on November 21.
+Tuesday's game that pits the Purdue Boilermakers (4-0) against the Tennessee Volunteers (4-0) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 75-65 (based on our computer prediction) in favor of Purdue, who is favored in this matchup by our model.
+Game time is at 8:00 PM ET on November 21.

+According to our computer prediction, Purdue should cover the point spread, which currently sits at 3.5.
+The two teams are projected to eclipse the 134.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!